Azure/azure-powershell/src/Network/Network/help/Add-AzLoadBalancerFrontendIpConfig.md

 ```

 ### -PublicIpAddressId
-Specifes the ID of the public IP address in which to add a front-end IP configuration.
+Specifies the ID of the public IP address in which to add a front-end IP configuration.

 ```yaml
 Type: System.String